Bureau of Indian Affairs, Interior.

 Each proposed project function should have a separate budget.
-The budget should break out contract and consulting fees, fieldwork, lab and Start Printed Page 12887testing fees, travel and all other relevant project expenses.
+The budget should break out contract and consulting fees, fieldwork, lab and testing fees, travel and all other relevant project expenses.
 Preparation of the budget portion of an EMDP proposal should be considered a top priority.
 EMDP proposals that include sound budget projections will receive a more favorable ranking over those proposals that fail to provide appropriate budget projections.

 The budget page(s) should provide a comprehensive breakdown for those project line items that involve several components, or contain numerous sub-functions.

 (a) Contracted Personnel Costs.
-This includes all contracted personnel and consultants, their respective positions and time (man-hour) allocations for the proposed functions of a project.
+This includes all contracted personnel and consultants, their respective positions and time (staff-hour) allocations for the proposed functions of a project.

-- Personnel funded under the Public Law 93-638 EMDP must have documented professional qualifications necessary to perform the work.
+- Personnel funded under the Public Law 93-638 Energy and Mineral Development Program (EMDP) must have documented professional qualifications necessary to perform the work.
 Position descriptions or resumes should be attached to the budget estimate.

-- Consultant fees must be accompanied by documentation that clearly identifies the qualifications of the proposed consultants, specifics as to how the consultant(s) are to be used, and provides a line item breakdown of costs associated with each consultant activity.
+- Consultant fees must be accompanied by documentation that clearly identifies the qualifications of the proposed consultants, how the consultant(s) are to be used, and a line item breakdown of costs associated with each consultant activity.

 (b) Travel Estimates.
-Estimates should be itemized by airfare and vehicle rental, lodging and per diem, based on the current federal government per diem schedule.
+Estimates should be itemized by airfare, vehicle rental, lodging, and per diem, based on the current federal government per diem schedule.